junxit/us-congress-bills-110/metadata.md

 - 2007-03-08 — Placed on the Union Calendar, Calendar No. 17.
 - 2007-03-08 — Reported by the Committee on Science and Technology.
 H. Rept.
 110-41.
 - 2007-03-08 — Reported by the Committee on Science and Technology.
 H. Rept.
 110-41.
+- 2007-03-12 — Considered under suspension of the rules. (consideration: CR H2411-2412)
+- 2007-03-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1126.
+- 2007-03-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-03-12 — Mr. Lipinski moved to suspend the rules and pass the bill.
+- 2007-03-12 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2411)
+- 2007-03-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2411)